 Preparing, being flexible, and taking proactive steps will all help build your confidence!
 The connections you make before an interview will help deepen your understanding of the company or position so you will be able to speak to it more confidently too.

 Remember, you have skills and experiences not only from your time in the workforce but from the time you were away from work too.
-Think about your talents, your ability to adapt to situations, and your perseverance.
+Consider your talents, your ability to adapt to situations, and your perseverance.
 Be empowered by the value you can bring to the company.

 It’s alright to acknowledge what you don’t know, but also be confident you can learn and apply new skills once you return to work.